great-expectations/great_expectations/docs/terms/metric.md

 Metrics can have any name.
 However, for the "core" Great Expectations Metrics, we use the following conventions:

-* For **aggregate metrics**, such as the mean value of a column, we use describe the domain and name of the statistic, such as `column.mean` or `column.max`.
+* For **aggregate Metrics**, such as the mean value of a column, we use describe the domain and name of the statistic, such as `column.mean` or `column.max`.
-* For **map metrics**, which produce values for individual records or rows, we define the domain using the prefix "column_values" and use several consistent suffixes to provide related metrics.
-For example, for the Metric that defines whether specific column values fall into an expected set, several related metrics are defined:
+* For **map Metrics**, which produce values for individual records or rows, we define the domain using the prefix "column_values" and use several consistent suffixes to provide related Metrics.
+For example, for the Metric that defines whether specific column values fall into an expected set, several related Metrics are defined:
     * `column_values.in_set.unexpected_count` provides the total number of unexpected values in the domain.
     * `column_values.in_set.unexpected_values` provides a sample of unexpected_values; "result_format" is one of its
       value_keys to determine how many values should be returned.